verisimilitude20201/notes/Books/Design_data_intensive_systems/Chapter_4.md

     - Client application running on user's devices making requests to a service over HTTP.
     - One service making a request to another service often located within the same data center as a part of a service oriented architecture.
 Software supporting this kind of use-case is sometimes called as middleware.
     - One service making requests to services owned by different organizations.
 This category includes public APIs, OAuth, credit card processing systems.
+4. Two approaches to web services - REST & SOAP.
+Diametrically opposite in terms of philosophy
+5. REST
+    -   is a design philosophy  that builds upon the principles of HTTP.
+    -   It emphasizes simple data formats using URLs for identifying resources and using HTTP features for cache control, authentication, content type negotiation.
+    -  REST is gaining popularity over SOAP at-least in cross-organizational service integration and is associated with microservices.
+6. SOAP
+    - XML-based protocol for making network API requests.
+    - Used over HTTP but aims to be indepedent of HTTP and avoids using most HTTP features
+    - Covers multitude of related standards WS-*
+    - WSDL is an XML-based language describing the API of the SOAP web service.
+    - WSDL enables code generation so that a client accesses a remote service using local classes and method calls.
+    - Integration with SOAP services is difficult, interoperability between various vendor implementations causes problems.
+Fallen out of place in smaller companies although it still continues to be used in large enterprises for certain legacy APIs.
+7. RESTful APIs favor simpler approaches, typically involve less code generation and automated tooling.
+8. Swagger is an OpenAPI specs that can be used to define RESTful APIs.

+#### The problems with RPCs.
+1. Web services to make network calls to do API requests received a lot of hype but have serious interoperability problems.
+2. EJB, Java RMI limited to Java, CORBA is excessively complex, DCOM model is limited to Microsoft.
+3. RPC (Remote Procedure call) is the basis for all of them.
+The RPC model tries to make a remote network service call look similar to calling a function locally within the same process.
+This is called location transparency.
+4. RPC is convinient but fundamentally flawed.
+    - Local function calls are predictable and can fail due to a known set of reasons.
+Network calls are unpredictable and can fail due to several reasons - machine down, network outage.
+Have to anticipate them and apply a retry mechanism
+    - A local function calls either returns or throws an exception or never returns (infinite loop).
+A network request has another outcome timeout.
+No way of knowing why it timed out is the remote service down?
+    - It may happen if you retry a failed request, the previous request got through, only you did'nt get a response.
+Unless you build a dedup mechanism to ensure idempotence, retrying will cause action to perform twice.
+    - Local function call normally takes the same time to execute.
+Network request is often slower and the latencies might be wildly variable depending on how much network congestion is.
+    - The marshalling/unmarshalling of large objects into a sequence of bytes to be sent over the network can be inefficient and problematic depending on the serialization used.
+    - The RPC procedure might be written in a different language rather than it's caller and different languages have different types.
+The data-type translations might bring about issues.
+5. It's of no use to trying to make a remote service look too much to be like a local object in your programming language.
+Both are fundamentally different things.
+6. REST does'nt try to hide the fact that it's a network (people still build RPC libraries atop REST!)

+#### Current directions for RPC
+1. RPC is'nt going to go away, various RPC frameworks have been built on the top of Thrift, Protobuf, Avro.
+    - Thrift/Avro comes with RPC support included
+    - gRPC uses Protocol Buffers
+    - Finagle uses Thrift
+    - REST.li uses JSON over HTTP
+2. New generation of RPC frameworks discussed above make it more explict that a remote request is different than a local request.Finagle and REST.li uses futures to encapsulate async actions. gRPC supports streams which consist of a series of request-responses over time.
+3. Some frameworks also support Service Discovery, allowing to find a port number and IP where a particular service is running.
+4. JSON over REST achieves less performance as compared to RPC protocols supporting a binary encoding format.
+However, REST has several advantages
+    - Good for experimentation & debugging
+    - Supported by all mainstream programming languages and platforms
+    - Vast ecosystem of tools availaible supporting it (servrs, caches, load balancers, proxies, firewalls, monitoring tools)
+5. REST is therefore a predominant style for public APIs.
+Whereas for services running in the same datacentre of the same organization, RPC protocols work good.

+#### Data encoding & evolution for RPC.
+1. In terms of evolvability, it's important that RPC clients and servers be changed and deployed independently.
+2. In case of dataflow through services: it is resonable to assume that all the servers be updated first and then clients.
+So we need backward compatibility on requests and forward compatibility on responses.
+3. The backward and forward compatibility of an RPC schema are inherited from it's encoding.
+    - Thrift, gRPC and Avro RPC can be evolved according to the compatibility rules of the format.
+    - SOAP has some subtle pitfalls depending on its XML SOAP schema.
+    - For RESTful APIs, adding optional request/response parameters are usually considered changes that maintain compatibility.
+4. A service provider has no control over it's clients and cannot force them to upgrade.
+Thus, compatibility needs to be maintained for a long time.
+For a breaking change, the service provider often can maintain multiple API versions of the service.
+5. For versioning, one approach is to pass the version number in the URL or in the HTTP Accept header.
+For services using API keys to identify a client, another approach is to store a client's requested API version on the server and allow version selection through an admin interface

+## Message-Passing Workflow
+1. Asynchronous Message-passing systems (async systems) are somewhat midway between RPC and databases.
+    - Similar to RPC in that a client's message is delivered to another process with low latency.
+    - Similar to databases in that message is not directly sent via a network connection but is sent to an intermediary called message broker which stores the message temporarily.
+2. Several advantages over direct RPC
+    - Acts as a buffer if the recipient is unavailaible or overloaded.
+Improves reliability
+    - Can automatically redeliver messages to process that has crashed and recovered after a crash, thus preventing message loss
+    - Avoids the sender needing to know the IP address and port of the receiver.
+    - One message can be sent to several recipients.
+    - Logically decouples the sender from the receiver.
+3. This communication pattern is asynchronouses, the sender does'nt wait for the message to be delivered but simply sends and forget about it.

+### Message Brokers
+1. Earlier, commercial broker software from companies like TIBCO, IBM Websphere, webMethods dominated the landscape.
+These days, free and open source implementations like Kafka, RabbitMQ, ActiveMQ, NATS are becoming popular.
+2. Generally message broker work as follows
+    - One process sends a message to a named topic or a queue and the broker ensures that the message is delivered to one or more consumers.
+Multiple producers or consumers can produce/consume from same topic.
+    - Don't enforce a data model, a message is just a sequence of bytes so can use any encoding
+    - If the encoding is forward & backward compatible, we have the greatest flexibility to changes publishers and consumers independently.
+    - Need to be careful to preserve unknown fields.

+### Distributed Actor framework
+1. Programming model dealing with concurrency in a single process.
+2. Rather than multithreading and dealing with problems with threads, logic is encapsulated in actors.
+3. Each actor represents one client or entity and it may have some local state not shared with any other actor.
+4. It communicates with other actors by message passing in an async way.
+5. Message delivery is not guaranteed and messages could be lost.
+6. Each actor process a single message at a time so need'nt worry about threads.
+7. Distributed actor frameworks help scale this model across multiple nodes.
+Same message passing model is used whether on single server or multiple server
+8. Location transparency works a better way because the framework assumes that messages can be lost.
+9. A distributed actor framework integrates a message broker with actor programming model.
+Still need to consider compatibility if you want to perform rolling upgrades.
+10. 3 popular actor frameworks
+    - Akka: Uses Java serialization by default, however we can replace it with Google Protocol buffers.
+    - Orleans: Supports rolling upgrades using versioning mechanisms
+    - Erlang OTP